rec/gitz/doc/git-amp.rst

 git amp rewrites history and should only be used on private branches.

-For your protection, 'git amp' will fail with a message if there are any changes in your workspace which would get accidentally mixed into the previous commit.
+For your protection, git amp will fail with a message if there are any changes in your workspace which would get accidentally mixed into the previous commit.